CDBG Manuals/Plans

 General CDBG Questions

-1. What is a Community Development Block Grant (CDBG)?
+1. What is the Community Development Block Grant (CDBG)?

-- Public Facilities: day care centers, recreational facilities, parks/playgrounds or health centers.
+- Public Facilities: day care centers, community centers, senior centers, health centers.

-Furthermore, CDBG grants are only awarded to projects which meet one of the following National objectives:
+CDBG grants are only awarded to projects which must meet one of the following National Objectives:

 - Eliminate and prevent blight and slums.

-- Meet urgent needs, such as responding to natural disasters.
+- Meet an urgent need, such as responding to local natural disasters.

-Certified, non-profit 501(c) (3) organizations can apply for funding.
+Applicants must be a non-entitlement city or county.
+A certified, non-profit 501(c) (3) organization can be a subapplicant if a city or county is willing to sponsor the application.
 Projects and programs must benefit low- and moderate-income individuals in CDBG eligible areas.
-City and county departments can also apply to provide for improvements to public property such as streets, sidewalks, and parks.
-Individual citizens or families are not eligible for direct CDBG funds.
-For more information on grants available through MO CDBG, look on our Opportunities to Apply page or contact our office at 573-751-3600.
+Individual citizens or families are not eligible for CDBG funds.
+For more information on grants available through MO CDBG, look on the CDBG Opportunities to Apply page or contact our office at 573-751-3600.

-Individual citizens or families are not eligible for direct CDBG funds.
-There may be a program through a city, municipal, or county that you can apply for through them for a specific program such as residential buyout, down payment assistance project, etc.
+No. Individual citizens or families are not eligible for direct CDBG funds.
+There may be a program through an entitlement city or county that an individual can apply for such as a presidentially declared disaster program that has specific funding for residential buyout, down payment assistance project, etc.

 5. Can for-profit companies apply for CDBG grants?

-Only Units of General Local Government can apply for CDBG funds but may include non-profit organizations as subapplicants for CDBG grants unless it is a qualified microenterprise as stated in 24 CFR 570.201(o).
+No. Only Units of General Local Government can apply for CDBG funds, but non-profit organizations may be a subapplicant for Missouri CDBG grants.

 6. Can private for-profit developers apply for CDBG Grants?

-Only Units of General Local Government can apply for CDBG funds but may include non-profit entities as subapplicants for CDBG grants unless it is a qualified microenterprise as stated in 24 CFR 570.201(o).
+No. Only Units of General Local Government can apply for CDBG funds, but non-profit organizations may be a subapplicant for Missouri CDBG grants.

 8. Can Citizens participate in the planning/decision-making process around the use of CDBG funds?